codatio/codat-docs/docs/payables/bills.md

 ---
 title: Accounts Payable
-description: "Retrieve and create bills using the Accounting API"
+description: "Retrieve and create bills using the Sync for Payables API"
 ---

 ### Accounts payable

-In Codat's API a [Bill](/sync-for-payables-api#/schemas/Bill) represents an invoice from a [supplier](/sync-for-payables-api#/schemas/Supplier), for this use case bills can be [retrieved](/sync-for-payables-api#/operations/list-bills) from the Accounting API, or you can create bills within your platform and [post](https://docs.codat.io/sync-for-payables-api#/operations/create-bill) them to your customers accounting software.
+In Codat's API a [Bill](/sync-for-payables-api#/schemas/Bill) represents an invoice from a [supplier](/sync-for-payables-api#/schemas/Supplier), for this use case bills can be [retrieved](/sync-for-payables-api#/operations/list-bills) from the Sync for Payables API, or you can create bills within your platform and [post](https://docs.codat.io/sync-for-payables-api#/operations/create-bill) them to your customers' accounting software.

 ### Managing suppliers

-In the accounting API a [supplier](/sync-for-payables-api#/schemas/Supplier) represents a business or sole trader that provides goods or services to a company.
+In the Sync for Payables API, a [supplier](/sync-for-payables-api#/schemas/Supplier) represents a business or sole trader that provides goods or services to a company.

-Suppliers are relevant for the bill pay use case as each bill is associated to a supplier - suppliers also have important information such as addresses and contact details which could be used to notify a supplier once a payment is made.
+Suppliers are relevant for the bill pay use case as each bill is associated with a supplier - suppliers also have important information such as addresses and contact details which could be used to notify a supplier once a payment is made.

 #### Retrieve a list of suppliers

-You can get a [list of suppliers](/sync-for-payables-api#/operations/list-suppliers) using the Accounting API
+You can get a [list of suppliers](/sync-for-payables-api#/operations/list-suppliers) using the Sync for Payables API

 ```http request
 GET https://api.codat.io/companies/{companyId}/data/suppliers?page=1&pageSize=100